zhengyili-ops/comp0034-tutorials/activities/week2/2-1-intro.md

 Plotly Express provides Python classes and functions to create most types of charts, and in most cases will be sufficient for the coursework.

-If you need to edit aspects of a chart that are not available through Express functions, and use Go instead.
+If you need to edit aspects of a chart that are not available through Express functions, use Go instead.

 Many of the chart examples in the [Plotly documentation](https://plotly.com/python/) start with an Express example, then show